 The main focus for Treasury Management is to maintain the value of investments, to ensure cash balances are maintained in a way to support the capital programme and maintain an adequate level of working capital, to seek optimum returns within these parameters and to minimize borrowing costs.
-The Monetary Policy Committee increased base rate 3 times from 4.25% as at 31st March 2023 to 5.25% as at 31st March 2024.
-Investment returns were 4.41% for 2023/24.
+The council uses the Sterling overnight Index average as its benchmark for measuring return performance and this was 5.2% at 1 April 24 and 4.45% at 31 March 25.
+Investment returns were 4.87% for 2024/25.